 Callum comes from Bo’ness, West Lothian and currently is an instructor at the National Piping Centre.

-His tutors include Bert Smith, Tom Speirs and currently Willie McCallum.
+His tutors have included Bert Smith, Tom Speirs and now currently Willie McCallum.

 Originally from Bathgate, Chris during the earlier years of his piping career was taught by PM John Matheson BEM.